notacouch/notacouch.com/blog/poly.edu-2004-semantic-markup-4th-gen-browsers.md

 ---
 title: Poly.edu (2004) - the power of semantic markup
-tags: ["Frontend", "Work", "Poly"]
+tags: ["Accessibility", "Frontend", "Work", "Poly"]
 date: 2024-03-09 12:00:00Z
-modified: 2024-03-10 09:25:00Z
+modified: 2024-03-13 19:25:00Z
-subtitle: Semantic markup and CSS for 4th gen browsers was a technical feat the university was not ready for.
+subtitle: Semantic markup and CSS for 4th gen browsers, catalyst for change.
 ---

 ## Context

 This was an era when semantic markup required actual evangelism.
 Below may give a partial glimpse as to why. `<table>`s were doing the job, afterall, so why swim upstream?

-In my early days on the Poly Webteam, I had to really prove my stripes before I could take on any challenging work.
-They wanted to maintain, not improve; having gotten the message I plowed through a lot of maintenance on existing sites and newsletters whose code could have possibly dated back to the 90&rsquo;s.
-After months of keeping `<table>` and `<font>` tags alive, I was finally given the choice of what I wanted to work on.
+In my early days on the Poly Webteam, I had to really prove my stripes before I could take on work of my choosing.
+Afterall, there was enough work to go around just to maintain sites and newsletters.
+I bided my time keeping `<table>` and `<font>` tags alive in codebases probably dated back to the 90&rsquo;s without scratching the itch of making things better.
+Eventually, I was finally given reign over 1 personal project.

 ## Why the homepage?